Kingfish Zeeland details plans for new US RAS yellowtail farm in Jonesport, Maine

 “We want ‘em here,” he said.
 “We need the industry.”

 During his talk, Maiman laid out a broad outline of his company’s plans for the facility.
-The first phase of development calls for construction of facilities capable of producing 6,000 MT of yellowtail per year, a similar amount to the current annual output of Kingfish Zeeland’s existing farm in The Netherlands.
-(This summer, the company began work to expand that farm to a 1,000 MT annual production, with the goal of eventually expanding to harvest 5,000 MT of yellowtail by 2021.)
+The first phase of development calls for construction of facilities capable of producing 6,000 MT of yellowtail per year.
+At the same time, the company recently began work to expand its farm in the Netherlands to 1,000 MT of annual production, with the goal of eventually expanding to harvest 5,000 MT of yellowtail by 2021.
 A second phase of the Maine project, which would involve increasing capacity and a hatchery, is contingent upon the completion of the project’s first phase, including a successful ramp-up of its presence in the U.S. marketplace, Maiman said.
 If that happens, the Jonesport farm could be expanded to an even larger size.

 In total, the project is expected to cost an estimated USD 110 million (EUR 100 million), according to Kingfish Zeeland CFO Itay Young.
 Although a contractor has not yet been chosen for the work, if approved, the construction will most likely be done by Danish firm Billund Aquaculture, which is currently building Whole Oceans’ Atlantic salmon farm in Bucksport, Maine, Young said.
 Funding has been secured from sources including individual investors, other seafood companies, and the financial sector, he added.